pat310/google-trends-api/README.md

 *Returns terms that were searched for with the term you entered (or overall, if no keyword was entered), which had the most significant growth in volume in the requested time period.
 For each rising search term, you’ll see a percentage of the term’s growth compared to the previous time period.
 If you see “Breakout” instead of a percentage, it means that the search term grew by more than 5000%.*

 #####Syntax
-`googleTrends.risingSearches(['keywords'], 'country')`
+`googleTrends.risingSearches(['keywords'], {type: 'string', value: number} 'country')`

 * `['keywords']` - either an array of keywords as strings or a string with one keyword.
 If keywords is an array, the results will be returned in an array of the same order as the input.
 If no keyword is entered, top searches overall are shown

+* `{type: 'string', value: number}` - the `timePeriod` object that must be formatted with keys `type` (which is an enumerated string of either 'hour', 'day', 'month', or 'year') and `value` (which is a number).
+Entering a `timePeriod` is optional.
+If no `timePeriod` object is provided, by default all past data will be used

 * `country` - an optional string for the country.
 Although the library can figure out the country from a formal name, it is preferred that the country is provided as a country code, for example, 'united states' should be provided as 'US', 'japan' should be provided as 'JP', etc.  If no country code is provided, 'US' is assumed by default

 #####Example
 The following example provides the top related keywords to 'dog house' in the 'US'.
 Optionally, the input could have been provided as `googleTrends.risingSearches({keywords: 'dog house', geo: 'US'})`.
-Order of the keys does not matter and any other keys provided in the object will be ignore.
+Order of the keys does not matter.

 ######Input
 ```js